kedacore/keda-docs/content/_index/partners/index.md

 background = "light"

 title = "Community"
-subtitle = "Kubernetes Event-driven Autoscaling (KEDA) is powered by a variety of companies, including the following:"
+subtitle = "Kubernetes Event-driven Autoscaling (KEDA) is supported by and built by our community, including the following companies:"
 +++